nicecatch/acheronte/README.md

     An example can be found under native/create_configuration.reg Quite self explanatory:
 *    Values must be REG_SZ inside the registry
-*    type: 0 is for external application
+*    type: 1 is for external application, type: 0 for pre-configured ones
-*    Only 1 'link' can be used
+*    Only one 'link' can be used
 *    Don't overlap names

 ### Tested on